libhal-google/libhal.github.io/mkdocs/tutorials/glossary.md

 - Enabling/disabling continuous sampling from an accelerometer where sampling continuously would make reading samples faster but would consume more power and disabling continuous sampling would do the opposite.

+## Types of Libraries

+=== "target"

+    Target libraries contain the driver implementations for specific targets.
+    Every application that uses libhal will need one of these libraries in order to work on any hardware.
+Without such libraries, the device could run an application, but couldn't interact with the world.

+=== "utility"

+    Utility libraries are purely software libraries that help to either make performing some work on a device easier for the developer or help to organize and bring structure to an application.

+=== "device"

+    Device libraries are libraries containing drivers for specific hardware devices or module, such as a sensor, display or a motor controller.
+They are, generally, target agnostic and should be usable on any system that can support its interface, memory, and performance requirements.

+=== "process"

+    A process library is a full application that can be used as part of another application.
+Think processes on a desktop machine.